 Teaches how to farm effectively with limited land and free time.
 Her own tenth of an acre micro-farm is a real life example of her writings.
 You can stay caught up with her micro- farming adventures at TenthAcreFarm.com.

 Let’s work together to bring more support and recognition for these pioneering writers, gardeners, and designers!
 Share this article, read these books, and also check out these other resources, by and for permaculture women:

-- Online permaculture design course + advanced social permaculture course taught by 40+ women from around the world.
+- Online permaculture design course + advanced social permaculture course taught by women